Jorge Camacho (basketball)

-Jorge Manuel Camacho Federico (born 16 April 1989) is a Mexican professional basketball player for the Halcones de Xalapa of the LNBP, and the Mexican national team.
+Jorge Manuel Camacho Federico (born 16 April 1989) is a Mexican professional basketball player for the Apaches de Chihuahua of the LNBP, and the Mexican national team.

 Early years

 Camacho was born on 16 April 1989 in Hermosillo, Sonora, Mexico.
 A baseball player in his youth, he took up basketball around the age of 13 at the suggestion of his physical education teacher who noticed his height.
 Camacho moved to the United States two years later at age 15.
 He initially enrolled at Alisal High School in Salinas, California, joining the basketball team as a 2.01 m tall "unheralded freshman."

 High school career

 Freshman season

 In his high school debut, Camacho led his team with 16 points in a 79–25 blowout victory over King City High School.
 He averaged 12.4 points per game on the season and guided the Alisal Trojans to a 19–6 record.
 However, they were upset by Menlo-Atherton High School in the first round of the CIF Central Coast Section Division I playoffs, with Camacho recording 17 points and 15 rebounds in the 80–67 defeat.
 He earned first-team all-Monterey Bay League honors and was a Monterey Herald all-Monterey County selection.
 That summer, Camacho trimmed his weight and developed his skills by joining one of the region's elite Amateur Athletic Union (AAU) teams, the Bay Area Hoosiers, under coach Phil Doherty.